Cara Hunter: Member of the Northern Ireland Assembly

 She was co-opted to the Northern Ireland Assembly after the death of John Dallat in May 2020.
 She is the SDLP's mental health spokesperson.

 Hunter was the target of a harassment campaign during the 2022 Northern Ireland Assembly election, in which a pornographic clip, falsely claimed as featuring Hunter, was circulated on social media.
 Hunter received abusive and sexually explicit messages from men as a result.
 She described them as an "intimidation tactic" to make her feel embarrassed and humiliated.
 In 2025, Irish News reported that Hunter was paid £300 per hour in an advisory role by an artificial intelligence firm.
 A spokesperson for the SDLP confirmed that Hunter declared her interests in line with Assembly guidelines and her work with the company was motivated by her own personal experiences.

 She is also founder of the Addiction and Dual Diagnosis All-Party Group in the Northern Ireland Assembly which launched in 2020.

 She stood again in East Londonderry at the 2024 general election, though was pushed into third place by Sinn Féin's Kathleen McGurk.
 Hunter polled 5,260 votes (12.7%), a decrease of 3.7%.

 Personal life

 In October 2021, Hunter revealed that she had been diagnosed with a brain tumour on her first day at Stormont, saying that her condition was not "life-threatening" but "life-altering".

-In September 2025, Hunter married her husband.
+In September 2025, Hunter married.
+In January 2026, Hunter quit the social media site X (formerly Twitter) over concerns about deepfake pornographic content generated by its Grok artificial intelligence tool, which she described as a "complete negligence in protecting women and children online."